 Every dissolution of marriage case is different.
 If the parties can no longer live together and cannot agree on who will remain in the marital residence, the Court makes that determination.

 If you are going through a divorce and where you need to address has to moves out during the pending divorce, feel free to contact our office today to schedule a confidential consultation.
-Our team of experienced and top rated family law and divorce attorneys representing your interests during and after divorce.
+Our team of experienced and top rated family law and divorce attorneys in Chicago representing your interests during and after divorce.